scverse/anndata/README.md

 We cannot guarantee the stability of our internal APIs, whether it's the location of a function, its arguments, or something else.
 In other words, we do not officially support (or encourage users to do) something like `from anndata._core import AnnData` as `_core` is both not documented and contains a [leading underscore][].
 However, we are aware that [many users do use these internal APIs][] and thus encourage them to [open an issue][] or migrate to the public API.
-That is, if something is missing from out public API as documented, for example a feature you wish to be exported publicly, please open an issue.
+That is, if something is missing from our public API as documented, for example a feature you wish to be exported publicly, please open an issue.

 [api section]: https://anndata.readthedocs.io/en/stable/api.html
 [leading underscore]: https://peps.python.org/pep-0008/#public-and-internal-interfaces